 - Practical Practice Area Experience

 - Law Office Management and In-Office Procedures

 Each mentoring pair will determine how to structure their relationship and how long they will work together as mentor and mentee.
 Generally, we ask that mentors be prepared to commit to working with their mentee for one year.
 Afterwards, both of you may mutually choose to maintain a relationship; but for purposes of the program, the mentoring relationship ends at a determined date.

-CLE credit is available to mentors who work formally with their mentee and complete a structured mentoring plan within 12 months.
+CLE credit is available to mentors who work traditionally with their mentee and complete a structured mentoring plan within 12 months.